-Service Name Description Impact of Failure Recovery Mechanism Severity Windows: SM SA Connection Service Linux: dsm_om_connsvc (This service is installed with the Server Administrator Web server.)
-Provides remote/ local access to Server Administrator from any system with a supported Web browser and network connection.
-Users are not able to login to Server Administrator and perform any operation through the Web user interface.
+Service Name Description Impact of Failure Recovery Mechanism Severity Windows: SM SA Connection Service Linux: dsm_om_connsvc (This service is installed with the Server Administrator web server.)
+Provides remote/local access to Server Administrator from any system with a supported web browser and network connection.
+Users are not able to log in to Server Administrator and perform any operation through the web user interface.
 However, CLI can still be used.
 Restart the service Critical Windows: SM SA Shared Services Linux: dsm_om_shrsvc (This service runs on the managed system.)
-Runs inventory collector at startup to perform a software inventory of the system to be consumed by Server Administrator's SNMP and CIM Software updates are not possible using ITA.
-However, the updates can still be done locally and outside of Server Administrator using individual Dell Restart the service Warning
+Runs inventory collector at startup to perform a software inventory of the system to be consumed by Server Administrator's SNMP and CIM providers to perform a remote software update using Dell System Management Console and Dell IT Assistant (ITA).
+Software updates are not possible using ITA.
+However, the updates can still be done locally and outside of Server Administrator using individual Dell Update packages.
+Updates can still be performed using third-party tools (for example, MSSMS, Altiris and Novell ZENworks).
+Restart the service Warning